 Let’s say you have 2 links to your “browsers” category page, and 2 links to your “Opera” category page.
 A less popular competitor has 3 links to his single “browser category” page, because he doesn’t have a redundant “Opera” category.
 In a real simple world where every link is equal, your competitor would now rank above you.

 It’s very important to make sure you’re not showing the same content on multiple pages, because that’s not helping your rankings.
-I create a tag optimization tool that can help you solve issues like these.
+I created a tag optimization tool that can help you solve issues like these.

 Internal link structure